jiasong18/Ant-Media-Server-Wiki/Scaling-and-Load-Balancing.md

   * Node fetches live stream from the origin node
   * Distribute stream to the viewers

+Important Note: You need to open this TCP port range(TCP:5000-65000) for the internal network.
+It should not be open to public

 For any case, if you want to return back to standalone mode, just run the following command
 ````